Skip to main content

 Cheyana Frost

-Manager of Workforce Development
+CHIC Manager of Workforce Development

 Cheyanna graduated from the MPH program at Cornell University in 2021.
 As part of the program’s capstone project, Cheyanna worked with Dr. Meredith to write and submit a grant proposal outlining the use of the Public Health Essentials (PHE) course as a training tool for Cornell Cooperative Extension.
 This training program has since been implemented at the state and national level for Cooperative Extension (CE) educators and their community partners.
 Cheyanna currently works as a Program Manager for Public Health Workforce Development and facilitates the PHE course and its corresponding community projects with CE.